Skip to main content

 }

-The contract accepts direct transfers:
+The contract accepts direct transfers for funding.

 receive() virtual external payable {